Updated For Kodi 18!

 How To Use Kodi/XBMC

-Since this is your first time setting up and installing Kodi, I’ll touch briefly on how to navigate around the Kodi user interface, or UI.
+Since this is probably your first time setting up and installing Kodi, I’ll touch briefly on how to navigate around the Kodi user interface, or “UI.”

 The older versions of Kodi had their main controls laid out in a ‘ribbon’ along the center of the screen and were configurable to a certain extent.
-Kodi 17 introduced a new skin (or theme) that aligned everything along the left hand side of the screen to match Netflix and Plex, and this continues in Kodi 18.
+Kodi 17 introduced a new Kodi skin (or theme) that aligned everything along the left-hand side of the screen to match the layouts of Netflix and Plex, and this continues in Kodi 19.

-The main menu includes these categories by default: Videos, Movies, TV Shows, Music, Music Videos, TV, Radio, Pictures, Add-ons, and Weather.
+The main menu includes the following categories by default: Videos, Movies, TV Shows, Music, Music Videos, TV, Radio, Pictures, Add-ons, and Weather.
 (Whew.
 Try saying that in one breath.)

 Context Menu

 The Context menu will provide extra functionality depending on what screen you’re on when you click it.
-For example, in the image on the left, I brought up the contextual menu for a movie – Wonder Woman.
-Here, the context menu gives us the option to play the video, mark it as watched, or pull up additional information on the movie.
+For example, in the image on the left, I brought up the context menu for the movie Wonder Woman.
+Here, the context menu gives us the option to play the video, mark it as “watched,” or pull up additional information on the movie.

-On other screens, the options you see may be different, depending on what makes sense for that media type.
+On other screens, the options you see will be different depending on what makes sense for that media type.

-To pull up the Context menu, it depends on what type of device you’re using Kodi on:
+How to pull up the Context menu depends on what type of device you’re using Kodi on:

 Kodi Setup Guide: Video Library

-One of the most important steps in setting up Kodi is creating your media library.
-Let’s start by adding videos to your library.
+One of the most important steps in setting up Kodi is creating your media library; let’s start by adding videos.
 If you haven’t ripped your movie collection to your hard drive, you’ll need to do that first.
-Check out my tutorial on DVD and Blu-ray ripping with MakeMKV.
+Check out my tutorial on DVD and Blu-ray ripping with MakeMKV

-Before you start just adding every file on your hard drive, there’s some work you need to do first.
+Before you start adding every file on your hard drive, though, there’s some prep work you need to do first.

-Kodi expects the media files to follow a certain format, and that format is different if the file is a movie or a TV show.
-If the filename isn’t listed correctly, then Kodi may not be able to tell what it is.
+Kodi expects media files to follow a certain format, and that format varies based on things like whether your file is a movie or a TV show.
+If the file name isn’t listed correctly, Kodi may not be able to tell what it is.

 Why does that matter?
 Well, Kodi uses a process called scraping to pull data from the file.
 If Kodi isn’t able to scrape correctly, then it may do one of two things: It may ignore the file and skip over it when creating your library; or worse, it could mistake the file for a completely different movie.

-You should probably put some thought into how your library is organized, but that is a longer topic than I have room for here.
-But if you follow these simple guidelines, you’ll make it easier for Kodi to figure out what’s in your library.
+You will want to put some thought into how your library is organized so that it makes sense to you, but if you follow these simple guidelines it will be easier for Kodi to figure out what’s in your library.

 How To Organize Your Media Library